wordofwarning/wordofwarning.org/current/2017-spring/alexander/index.md

 Stand hand-in-hand with FK, and witness others do the same in this intimate interactive live experience of undivided attention and love.

-Winner of <a href="http://www.summerhall.co.uk/2016/summerhall-autopsy-award-2016/" target="_blank">Summerhall's 2016 Autopsy Award</a>.
+Winner of <a href="http://www.summerhall.co.uk/2016/summerhall-autopsy-award-2016/" target="_blank">Summerhall's 2016 Autopsy Award</a> and a <a href="http://www.edfringe.com/media/award-winners#Total" target="_blank">2016 Total Theatre Award 2016</a> (Show by an Emerging Company/Artist).

 #### Who is she?
 Glasgow-based, FK's practice centres on aggressive healing, radical wellness, public vulnerability, noise music, 12 step recovery… She believes personal transformation is real, deep change is possible, and that we are trying to recover from something/one.